bashtage/ng-numpy-randomstate/README.md

 python setup.py build_ext --inplace
 ```

-The second will build 4 files, one for each RNG.
+The second will build a number files, one for each RNG.

 ```bash
 cd pcg